Thanks, Wikipedia

 - W. B. Yeats

-New heroes of the nation
+New heroes of the nation Leave a comment

 When you find your silent thoughts and feelings acquiring the shape of words, even if someone else’s, it surely feels very good.
 This is what happened when I read Ayaz Amir’s column in yesterday’s Dawn.
 He writes: